Triggers of Sciatica Flare-Ups You Need to Know

 The sciatic nerve is the largest nerve in the human body.
 It starts in the lower spine and runs through the hips, buttocks, and down each leg, supplying movement and sensation all the way to the feet.
 When this nerve becomes compressed, inflamed, or irritated, sciatica develops-causing radiating pain, tingling, or numbness.

 Injury, surgery, arthritis, poor posture, or conditions like diabetes can all affect the sciatic nerve.
-Because the nerve runs through so many key muscles and joints, even minor issues in your back, hips, or feet can create a ripple effect that worsens sciatica.
+Because the nerve runs through so many key muscles and joints, even minor issues in your back, hips, or feet can create a ripple effect that worsens sciatica flare up.

 What Triggers a Sciatica Flare-Up?